Shield buyers from false price comparisons

 The Value of Firms Telling the Truth

-“After evaluating several regulatory options, we conclude the best way to create real change in firms’ behavior is to require them to tell the truth.
-Our proposal is to require firms to disclose an item’s true normal price (TNP) whenever comparative prices are used in price communications,” says Staelin.
+Staelin suggests, "After assessing various regulatory alternatives, we have determined that the most effective method of inducing a change in firms' conduct is to compel them to be truthful.
+Our suggestion is that companies must disclose the actual normal price (TNP) of an item whenever comparative prices are employed in price communication."

-Also assume, as is common, that in the past three months the retailer has offered the sofa for sale at a price of $1399 for just two weeks.
-For the other 10 weeks, the sofa was offered at $599.
-So, $599 is actually the price usually charged for the product.
+Let us suppose, as is typical, that during the previous three months, the vendor had only put the sofa on sale for two weeks, offering it at a price of $1399.
+For the remaining 10 weeks, the sofa was sold at $599, which is the actual regular price of the product.

-This “most regular” price would be posted alongside the other two prices as a legally required disclosure when a firm wishes to have a comparative price promotion.
+The legally required disclosure of the "most regular" price would be displayed alongside the other two prices whenever a company intends to conduct a comparative price promotion.

 *Legal Disclosure.
 True Normal Price = the price most often charged by this retailer in the past three months.